 Kim heads up the firm’s financial institutions disputes group and is a partner in our global investigations and complex litigation practice group, based in New York.

 Kim focuses her practice on crisis management as well as on the defense of white-collar criminal and SEC enforcement investigations and related civil litigation.
 She represents institutions and individuals in global investigations involving allegations of bribery, fraud, market manipulation, money laundering, tax evasion, terrorist financing, cartel and other anticompetitive activity.

 Kim is also a key member of our data crisis response team and has deep experience managing global, cross-border, incidents.
 Having worked on some of the most complex international matters, she is familiar with coordinating similar matters with local counsel around the globe.
 She also understands how to leverage the entire team’s resources, relationships with regulators, and different practice experience to craft a holistic response that defends each aspect of your business.

-Kim is also the global co-head of our sanctions and trade group and regularly advises clients on US economic sanctions and export controls as well as on issues related to privacy and cybersecurity.
+Kim is also the global co-head of our sanctions and trade group and regularly advises clients on US economic sanctions and export controls, data privacy and cybersecurity, as well as matters related to FCPA compliance.

-Advising one of the world’s largest banks in investigations by the Department of Justice (DOJ), the Commodity Futures Trading Commission (CTFC), and other regulators around the world into alleged manipulation and collusion in the setting of prices for gold, silver and other precious metals.
+- one of the world’s largest banks in parallel investigations by the DOJ, UK FCA and various European regulators into alleged manipulation and collusion in the setting of prices for gold and other precious metals;

-Representing a Fortune 500 manufacturing company in an inquiry conducted by the DOJ into alleged corrupt payments in the Middle East.
+- a Fortune 500 manufacturing company in an inquiry conducted by the DOJ into alleged corrupt payments in the Middle East;